Twenty-Nine Years of Conservation History

 Whitecap Lots 36 and 37

 Mahoosuc Land Trust purchases 140 acres connecting the Rumford Whitecap Mountain Preserve to the Ellis River Conservation Area.
-The purchase provides an opportunity for connectivity between two very significant, but different ecological systems, including capturing the gradient of change between them.
+The purchase provides important connectivity between two very significant, but different ecological systems, including capturing the gradient of change between them.